 To successfully apply for scholarships and increase your chances of getting selected, consider the following tips:

-• Meet application deadlines.
-One of the most important things you can do is to meet your application deadlines.
-Make sure to give yourself plenty of time to gather materials — including letters of recommendation — so the application doesn’t look rushed or messy.
+• Meet application deadlines: One of the most important things you can do is to meet your application deadlines.
+Make sure to give yourself plenty of time to gather materials, including letters of recommendation, so the application doesn’t look rushed or messy.

-• Write a good essay.
-The essay is your opportunity to showcase your situation and qualifications.
+• Write a good essay: The essay is your opportunity to showcase your situation and qualifications.
 If needed, hire a proofreader to ensure your essay is error-free.

-• Don’t get discouraged.
-If you get declined for a scholarship, there are thousands of others available.
-Consider all your qualifications, not just the ones that have to do with your single parent status.
+• Don’t get discouraged: If you get declined for a scholarship, there are thousands of others available.
+Consider all your qualifications, not just the ones that have to do with your single-parent status.

 The Takeaway

-If scholarships aren’t enough to pay for the cost of college, you can rely on cash savings or federal and private student loans.
+And if scholarships aren’t enough to pay for the cost of college, you can rely on cash savings or federal and private student loans.

 If you’ve exhausted all federal student aid options, no-fee private student loans from SoFi can help you pay for school.
 The online application process is easy, and you can see rates and terms in just minutes.
 Repayment plans are flexible, so you can find an option that works for your financial plan and budget.